twilio/workshop/docs/setup.rst

    $ python --version

 If the output contains ``Python 2.7.x``, your Python installation is ready to go.

-Download the installer for your operating system:
+If not, download the installer for your operating system:

 - `Python 2.7.3 Windows Installer <http://www.python.org/ftp/python/2.7.3/python-2.7.3.msi>`_
 - `Python 2.7.3 Windows X86-64 Installer <http://www.python.org/ftp/python/2.7.3/python-2.7.3.amd64.msi>`_